QBobWatson/ipe2tikz/README.md

 + *Export complete document:* if this is checked, the exporter makes a document that can be compiled standalone.
-That is, it generates a preamble, `\begin{document}...\end{document}` tags, etc.  If you want to `\input` the output into another LaTeX file, un-check this option.
-In this case, be sure to set `\usetikzlibrary{arrows.meta,patterns,ipe}` somewhere.
+That is, it generates a preamble, `\begin{document}...\end{document}` tags, etc.  If you want to `\input` the output file into another LaTeX file, un-check this option.
+In that case, be sure to set `\usetikzlibrary{arrows.meta,patterns,ipe}` somewhere.

 + *Export stylesheet:* if this is checked, the exporter makes a TikZ version of